miking-lang/syncon/syncon-parser/README.md

-cd syncon-parser # Ensure you are in the correct directory stack setup      # Might not be needed, but eh stack build stack exec syncon-parser -- examples/bootstrap.syncon examples/broken.syncon out.html
+cd syncon-parser # Ensure you are in the correct directory stack setup      # Might not be needed, but eh stack build stack exec syncon-parser -- examples/split1.syncon examples/split2.syncon examples/split.test --html=out.html
 ```

-Here `examples/bootstrap.syncon` is the definition file of the language to parse, `examples/broken.syncon` is the source code file to parse, and `out.html` is the output file.
+Here `examples/split1.syncon` and `examples/split2.syncon` are the definition files of the language to parse, `examples/split.test` is the source code file to parse, and `out.html` is the output file.
 If there are errors, those will be printed, otherwise `out.html` will contain an interactive visualization of the parsed syntax tree.
+For more options, run `stack exec syncon-parser -- --help`.

 ## Basics of Defining the Syntactical Aspects of a Language